Angela Kalule

 Angela Kalule is a Ugandan musician and radio presenter.
 She won 'Song of the year' and 'Best Live Band Single' in the 2011 Pearl of Africa Music Awards.

-Background
+Biography

 Angela Kalule was born on 18 February 1977 in Kampala, Uganda.
-She went to Aga Khan nursery Nairobi Kenya, Nakasero SS from 1992 to 1993 and Mengo Senior School.
-She holds a bachelor's degree in Information Management.
+She went to Aga Khan nursery in Nairobi, Nakasero SS from 1992 to 1993 and Mengo Senior School.
+She holds a bachelor's degree in information management.